scottamass/Devops-Course-Starter/README.md

 DOCKER CONTAINERS
-A Docker container has been added to to the projecy to build the container run docker build --tag todo-app .
+A Docker container has been added to to the projecy to build the container run
+#to build a production container run
+docker build --target prod --tag todo-app:prod .
+#to build a dev enviroment run
+docker build --target dev --tag todo-app:dev .

 and to run the conainer
+prod:
+#to-run: docker run  --env-file .env  -p 80:8000 todo-app:prod
+Dev:
-docker run  --env-file .env -p 80:8000 todo-app before running you will need to create a .env in your prject directory to pass in using the .env.template as a guide
+docker run --env-file .env -p 5000:5000 --mount type=bind,source="$(pwd)"/todo_app,target=/opt/todoapp/todo_app todo-app:dev
+before running you will need to create a .env in your prject directory to pass in using the .env.template as a guide